TwinPush/api-docs/user-manual-en.md

-##### Setting APNs, FCM and HMS
+#### Setting APNs, FCM and HMS

 In order to send Push notifications through TwinPush, it is necessary to configure the required Certificates or Access Keys for [Apple APNs](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html), [Google FCM](https://firebase.google.com/docs/cloud-messaging/) and [Huawei Mobile Services HMS](https://developer.huawei.com/consumer/en/hms/).
 These Certificates or Keys must be provided by the Application development team.
 For more information, refer to the [SDK integration manual](https://developers.twinpush.com/developers).

-##### Apple Push Notification Service (APNs)
+#### Apple Push Notification Service (APNs)

-TwinPush offers two methods of authentication against Apple services: token-based authentication (p8) or p12 certificate.
+TwinPush offers two methods of authentication against Apple services: token-based authentication (.p8) or .p12 certificate.
 You should select the authentication method at the dropdown menu.
+[Visit APNs documentation](https://developer.apple.com/documentation/usernotifications/registering-your-app-with-apns)

 [![](https://i.imgur.com/7Na2Vrwl.png)](https://i.imgur.com/7Na2Vrw.png)

-* **P12 Certificate Authentication**: Upload the certificate file and enter the corresponding password and the application Bundle ID.
+* **.p12 Certificate Authentication**: Upload the certificate file and enter the corresponding password and the application Bundle ID.
 Finally, ensure to check the "to use production servers" box only if you are compiling a "Production" version intended for the Store.

 [![](https://i.imgur.com/uzUEFcUl.png)](https://i.imgur.com/uzUEFcU.png)

 **Note**: Keep in mind that the .p12 certificate must be renewed annually.
 TwinPush monitors the expiration date of your APNS certificate, displaying an alert when it is close to expiring.
 This helps to avoid invalid certificate errors that would cause sending failures to iOS devices.
+Be aware that TwinPush will not email you whenever your certificate is about to expire.

 * **Token-Based Authentication**: Upload the authentication token key file (.p8), and enter the authentication key ID, the Team ID, and the Bundle ID.
 Finally, check the "to use production servers" box only if you are compiling a "Production" version intended for the Store.